abisheknewton/flutter/README.md

 # flutter
-contains BMI calcuator app developed using flutter.
+ BMI calcuator app developed using flutter.

 # App Description:
 The BMI calculator app calculates the Body mass Index of a person.